Moses Brown: Later life

 In 1779, Brown married his second wife, Mary Olney, a fellow Quaker.
-They were married for 18 years, and had no children.
+They were married for 18 years and had no children.

 In 1788, Brown returned briefly to the business world, embarking on a textile venture in partnership with his cousin Smith Brown and his future son-in-law William Almy.
-Moses Brown became interested in recent British attempts to use water power in their textile mills, and hired English emigrant Samuel Slater to help build a similar mill in Pawtucket, Rhode Island.
-In 1790, the factory became the first water-powered spinning mill in America, a seminal event generally considered the birth of the American Industrial Revolution.
-Moses' son Obadiah Brown soon replaced Smith Brown as a partner, and Samuel Slater was taken in as well, to create the new firm of Almy, Brown & Slater.
-Moses Brown soon withdrew from active involvement in the firm, but remained a partner.
+Brown became interested in recent British attempts to use water power in their textile mills.
+He hired English immigrant Samuel Slater to help build a similar mill in Pawtucket, Rhode Island.
+In 1793, the factory became the first water-powered spinning mill in the United States, a seminal event generally considered the birth of the American Industrial Revolution.
+Moses's son Obadiah Brown soon replaced Smith Brown as a partner, and Samuel Slater joined them to create the firm of Almy, Brown & Slater.
+Brown soon withdrew from active involvement in the firm but remained a partner.

-After getting Almy, Brown & Slater off the ground, Moses Brown moved on to a variety of new activities.
+Brown shifted to a variety of new activities.
 He played a role in Rhode Island's ratification of the U.S. Constitution in 1790.
 He also became interested in agricultural experiments on his Providence farm, and helped found the Rhode Island Agricultural Society in 1800.
-He served on the first board of directors of the Providence Bank, and was treasurer of the Central Bridge Company.
-Along with his son Obadiah, he was a founder of the Rhode Island Bible Society.
+He served on the first board of directors of the Providence Bank and was treasurer of the Central Bridge Company.
 During the yellow fever epidemic of 1797, he was a strong advocate of sanitation practices.
 He later introduced smallpox vaccination to Rhode Island.